liquibase/liquibase-neo4j/docs/reference-configuration.md

-# Neo4j Connection URI
+# Neo4j Configuration

-`liquibase-neo4j` accepts only URI in the JDBC format.
+## Supported URIs

-## Supported schemes
+`liquibase-neo4j` accepts only URIs in the JDBC format.

 Only connections through the Bolt protocol variants are supported.
 Connections through HTTP or embedded are not supported by the extension.